laravel/vapor-ui/README.md

 ## Introduction

-Vapor Ui provides a beautiful dashboard for your Laravel infrastructure on Vapor.
-Consectetur adipiscing elit, sed do eiusmod tempor in.
+Vapor Ui provides a beautiful dashboard to monitor your Laravel serverless infrastructure.
+It gives you easy access to a variety of metrics from across all your AWS resources.

 <a name="installation"></a>
 ## Installation